wassimbj/wassimbj.github.io/_blogs/refresh-tokens.md

 How it works technically, is you will have a separate endpoint `/refresh-token` where you will send the refresh token and get a new access token, then **retry** the request that the user tried in the first place.

-Here is a pseudo code, to show you how you can probably handle it
+Here is a pseudo code, to show you how you can handle it

 ```js
 http.intercetors.response((resp) => {